Yes, teachers, it IS up to you!

 Here is a different, interesting, and effective activity that I enjoyed with my second-grade classes.
 I think it made a critical thinking impression on them, even at their young age.

 When reading Arnold Lobel’s Caldecott Medal Book Fables, I saved the fable The Frogs at Rainbow’s End for last.
 It is a story about three frogs who tell each other that there is gold in the cave at the end of the rainbow.
-They all go inside and are eaten by a snake.
+When they find the cave, they all go inside and are eaten by a snake.

 After reading this fable and discussing its inferential meaning with the students, I looked at my watch.
 I told them that we had to stop right then for a few minutes because I had been told that there would be a man at the back door of the school giving out five-dollar bills to everyone, so they should get up quietly and silently go to the back door.
 Granted, I could do this because my classroom was fairly close to the back door.